 35km south-east of Te Kuiti is the township of Maniaiti / Benneydale.
 Built around the coal mining industry, the quaint town now serves as a gateway to the Pureora Forest Park and the Timber Trail cycleway.

 The area boasts a rich history in coal mining and timber milling, and visitors today will be greeted with friendly locals, great coffee and a variety of accommodation from rural B&B’s to chalets, camping and ‘glamping’.

-Shuttles, accommodation and bike hire is also available for those cycling the Timber Trail or enjoying the many walking trails on offer.
+Key attractions include the Timber Trail and the Pureora Forest Park.
+Accommodation and bike hire are also available for those cycling the Timber Trail or enjoying the many walking trails on offer.